 General Guidance.

+The inspection activity outlined within this procedure is intended to be implemented at the discretion of regional management on an “As Needed” basis, when inspector(s) identify degraded licensee performance within the protection of safeguards information program area.
+The risk significance of identified compliance issues or compliance issues indicative of programmatic deficiencies associated with this program area should be the focus of evaluation and the basis for the determination to implement this inspection activity.

 Through verification of the inspection requirements within this inspection procedure (IP), inspector(s) shall ensure that the licensee’s physical protection program associated with this sample is designed and implemented to meet the general performance objective of 10 CFR 73.55(b).In preparing to complete this procedure, the inspector(s) should familiarize themselves with relevant documentation which may include, but is not limited to, the licensee’s security plans, site specific and/or corporate implementing procedures, security post orders, and security program reviews and audits.
+Specifically, the inspector should apply additional attention to recent security plan changes that could be relevant to the inspection activity.

 The inspector(s) are responsible for ensuring that the minimum range of inspection requirements identified within the sample are completed and evaluated to a level which provides assurance that licensees are meeting the U.S. Nuclear Regulatory Commission (NRC) requirements within the security program area being inspected.